-Please also consult the Timeline for Thesis Proposals, Reading Lists and Special Field Exams (click to download - revised Dec.
-2015) in preparation for the submission of your Thesis Proposal to the Department.
+Please also consult the Timeline for Thesis Proposals, Reading Lists and Special Field Exams (to accommodate recently approved changes to the revised exam schedule and structure, this document is currently being updated and will be available by August 30, 2019") in preparation for the submission of your Thesis Proposal to the Department.

 FINDING A SUPERVISOR

 The Graduate English faculty is large in number and extraordinarily wide-ranging in its scholarship.
 Students are advised to investigate just how extensive the range of potential supervisors is.
 Every Ph.D. student is assigned a mentor, who is one source for information about potential thesis supervisors.
 Coursework offers the chance to explore intellectual affinities with potential supervisors, and the Director and Associate Directors of the graduate program can offer useful advice.
 Members of the Graduate Faculty are always willing to discuss thesis topics and supervision with candidates, and asking a faculty member to read and comment on a fellowship proposal is an excellent way to begin to gauge the potential of a supervisory relationship.
 Students should initiate discussion of a thesis topic with potential supervisors early in the second term of the first year of the Ph.D. program (or second year for Direct Entry students).

 After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student and supervisor work together to submit Preliminary Thesis Proposal and Committee Request List (Form A* Revised 10 May 2019), to the Department by May 15th of the first year (or second year for Direct Entry students).
 The student is urged to consult with four (or, at a minimum, three) further members of the graduate faculty to gain additional perspectives on the design and viability of the project.
 The student lists the names of the faculty members consulted and the names of up to four faculty members to be considered as potential members of the supervisory committee.